Contaminants of Emerging Concern Resource Page

 Additional scholarly articles are also available on the topics below.
 To access these additional articles, please fill out this form.

-NEWEA has created the PFAS Task Force as a resource for PFAS communication and information sharing.
+NEWEA has created a PFAS webpage that highlights resources for PFAS communication and information sharing.
 Follow this link to NEWEA’s PFAS resource page.

 Contact info